The Clear Edge

 The Executive Summary

-Who this is for: Consultants, coaches, and agencies around $30K–$50K/month who feel overworked at 50+ hours weekly, stuck with energy-draining clients, and constrained by delivery capacity rather than lead volume.
+• Who this is for: Consultants, coaches, and agencies at $30K–$50K/month working 50+ hours weekly with energy-draining clients and capacity, not leads, as the main constraint.

-The Client Fit Problem: Bad-fit clients quietly consume 18 hours weekly, up to 23.4 work weeks yearly, and flatten growth even at $35K–$38K/month by trading margin and energy for the illusion of full pipelines.
+• The Client Fit Problem: Bad-fit clients eat 18 hours weekly and 23.4 work weeks yearly and flatten growth even at $35K–$38K/month by trading margin and energy for fake pipeline health.

-What you’ll learn: The Client Fit Matrix 2x2, the 5-Question Fit Evaluation System, the 50-point scoring system, and quadrant-based decisions that separate Quadrant 1 “yes” clients from Quadrant 3 “nightmare” clients.
+• What you’ll learn: The Client Fit Matrix 2x2, the 5-Question Fit Evaluation System, and a 50-point scoring system that cleanly separates Quadrant 1 “yes” clients from Quadrant 3 “nightmare” clients.

-What changes if you apply it: You replace low-fit, scope-creep engagements with Quadrant 1 clients, drop from 52 to low-40s hours weekly, raise effective rates from $29/hour to $42/hour, and turn delivery into a referral engine instead of an energy leak.
+• What changes if you apply it: You swap low-fit, scope-creep engagements for Quadrant 1 clients, drop from 52 to low-40s hours weekly, and raise effective rates from $29/hour to $42/hour.

-Time to implement: Expect 15 minutes per prospect for qualification, 30 minutes to score current clients, 20 minutes to build your template, and 3–6 months to rotate out bad-fit clients and rebuild with great fits.
+• Time to implement: Spend 15 minutes per prospect to qualify, 30 minutes to score current clients, 20 minutes to build your template, and 3–6 months to rotate out bad fits.

 Written by Nour Boustani for mid-five to low-six-figure consultants and agencies who want sustainable growth without energy-draining clients that quietly stall their business.

-The $20K Revenue Trap Hidden in Bad-Fit Clients
+The Revenue And Time Trap Of Bad-Fit Consulting Clients

 “I close most prospects I talk to,” she said.
 “But half my clients are exhausting.”